- Studying Law at Yale

 HAVEN MLP: YHeLPS partnered with New Haven Legal Assistance Association (NHLAA) to establish an MLP located at the HAVEN Free Clinic, which is a weekend clinic operated by Yale medical students for underserved and undocumented patients.
 Law students work on site at the clinic, receiving referrals from the clinical staff, identifying legal issues that patients may have, and pursuing remedies through direct service and policy reform.
 All legal services are supervised by NHLAA attorneys.

-The HAVEN MLP is a volunteer project available through the YLS Pro Bono Network.
+The HAVEN MLP is a volunteer project available through YLS PIVO (Public Interest Volunteer Opportunities).
 4296 YHeLPS conducts training sessions each semester for interested students, who can then sign up for individual shifts.

 The MLP is a volunteer project.
 However, one or two students each semester who are interested in working on an independent writing project related to their work in the MLP may seek academic credit for that project, as supervised research, under the supervision of Professor Gluck.